The Nature or Attributes of God: B grade notes

 • This is much stronger than Descartes’ view, because it keeps God as the source of logic without turning necessary truths into changeable or meaningless claims.

-• God is pure actuality, with no unrealised potential.
+• They follow Aristotle: perfection means pure actuality, with no unrealised potential.

-• Since time measures change, God must exist outside time.
+• Since time measures change, God must be outside time.

 Counter